The F.N. Sharp Guide to Poultry Cuts

 The White Meat Poultry Cuts

-White, or light, meat comes from the breast and wings of poultry.
-It’s lower in fat and calories but is also milder in flavor than its dark meat counterpart, making it an excellent choice for combining with subtle flavor profiles.
-For more on flavor profiling, check out our guide to the basic elements of cooking.
+Now that we’ve got the dark poultry meat out of the way, let’s talk white meat, which comes from the breast and wings.
+White meat is lower in fat and calories but is also milder in flavor than its dark meat counterpart, making it an excellent choice for combining with subtle flavor profiles.

 To keep white meat from drying out during the cooking process, avoid dry heat – and don’t be afraid to add a little fat.
-Adding a little bit of herbed butter spread over the surface will help infuse flavor to the white meat cuts – or you can opt for wrapping the breast and wings in bacon for an even more decadent dish.
+Spreading a little bit of herbed butter or olive oil over the surface will help infuse flavor to the white meat cuts – or you can opt for wrapping the breast and wings in bacon for an even more decadent dish.

 More on Seasoning: The Meat Seasoning Guide